casanova-lab/NHC/README.md

 **Input:** PC (principal component) table for cases and controls *(example: test_pc.txt)*
 - tab-delimited text file, including a header line
 - column 1: sample ID
-- column 2-4: first 3 PC values for each sample *(if PCs are unavailable, use 1 for all, assuming no ethnic diversity)*
+- column 2-4: first 3 PCs for each sample *(if no PC, use 1 for all, assuming no ethnic diversity)*

 **Output:** Gene clusters converged in cases *(example: output_case_only.txt, output_case_control.txt)*
 - tab-delimited text file, including a header line